theyee0/Mathematics-LaTeX-Template/README.md

 ```
 \documentclass{mlatext}
 ```
 And you should be good to go.
+You can look through the class file for references to macros and theorems.